perearstiai/perearstiai.github.io/README.md

 ## Attributions

-See [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for icon and third-party attributions.
+See [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for third-party attributions.